Second brain for relationships

 Can I ask Intriq to find people, like “who likes golf?”

 Yes.
 Because your notes are organized around people, your whole network becomes searchable.
-Ask in plain English — “who likes golf?”, “who do I know in fintech?”, “who can introduce me to someone at a company?”, or “who haven’t I talked to in three months?” — and Intriq answers from the details you saved, quoting the note each name came from.
-It is a fast way to gather people around a shared interest or find the right warm introduction, with nothing scraped or invented.
+Ask in plain English: “who likes golf?”, “who do I know in fintech?”, “who can introduce me to someone at a company?”, “who haven’t I talked to in three months?”.
+Intriq answers from the details you saved, quoting the note each name came from.
+Nothing scraped, nothing invented.

 Does Intriq replace my contacts app?